twhiston/hk/README.md

 `go get -u github.com/twhiston/hk`

-or download the binary directly from the releases page
+or download the binary directly from the releases page for your architecture, rename it to `hk` and add it to your path

 ## Usage